Yudhishthirsh/Twitter_Tweets---Hashtag_Scraper/README.md

      b) Where 142546 followed by date is the time at which the file is created.

      c) After time there are 5 alphanumeric characters

+8) The output file for twitter hashtags scraping, it will be generated as per given hashtagName in parameter.py file.

 Notes:
 1) This automated Script run successfully in the scrapy framework and able to scrape approx. 500 Linkedin profile URLs after that google asking for captcha verification.